Cyberpradeep/Gemini-AI_Code_Reviewer/README.md

 Deploying this application to Vercel is straightforward.

 1.  **Push to Git:** Make sure your project is on a Git provider like GitHub, GitLab, or Bitbucket.
 2.  **Import Project:** In your Vercel dashboard, click "Add New..." -> "Project" and import your Git repository.
-Vercel should automatically detect that it's a React/Vite project.
+Vercel should automatically detect that it's a Vite project.
 3.  **Configure Environment Variable:**
-    -   Navigate to the project's **Settings** tab.
+    -   Navigate to your project's **Settings** tab in Vercel.
     -   Go to the **Environment Variables** section.
     -   Add a new variable with the name `API_KEY` and paste your Google Gemini API key as the value.
-Ensure the variable is available to the frontend.
+    -   **Important:** Ensure the variable is **NOT** exposed to the browser.
+Vercel will automatically make it available to the backend API functions in the `/api` directory, which is the intended secure setup for this project.
 4.  **Deploy:** Click the "Deploy" button.
-Vercel will automatically build and deploy your application.
+Vercel will automatically build your frontend and deploy the serverless functions.